vishaltak/gitlab-development-kit/doc/howto/auto_devops/tips_and_troubleshooting.md

   to save yourself from setting up a full working Auto DevOps project.

-- Set the environment variable `CHROME_REUSE_PROFILE` to `true` which will allow QA to re-use the same user profile so that slow files such as `main.chunk.js` can be cached in memory.
+- Set the environment variable `CHROME_REUSE_PROFILE` to `true` which allows QA to re-use the same user profile so that slow files such as `main.chunk.js` can be cached in memory.

 - Disable source-maps for GDK by setting the environment variable `NO_SOURCEMAPS` to `true`.
-This reduces the size of `main.chunk.js` from 11 MB to 4.6 MB, which will help for connections with slow upload speeds.
+This reduces the size of `main.chunk.js` from 11 MB to 4.6 MB, which helps connections with slow upload speeds.

 ### Helm/Tiller Communication